 On the other hand, you may be racing motocross or other high speed riding that you might be more likely to go hurt doing than riding a street bike.

-While accidents happen and are sometimes out of any of our control, it’s up to YOU to ride smart and wear proper protective gear when riding any kind of dirt bike or street bike.
+While accidents happen and are sometimes out of our control, it’s up to YOU to ride smart and wear proper protective gear when riding any kind of dirt bike or street bike.

 I’ll answer that with another question: